spiral/docs/docs/en/cookbook/simple-chat.md

 ### Login controller

 At first, we need to create a controller that will authenticate users in our chat.

-Create it using scaffolder:
+Let's create it using scaffolder:

 ```terminal
 php app.php create:controller login -a loginForm -a login -p